xlcnd/isbnlib/README.rst

 -------

-1. These classes are optimized for one-calls to services and not for batch calls.
+1. These classes are optimized for one-call to services and not for batch calls.
 However, is very easy to produce an high volume processing system using these classes (use ``vias.multi``) and Redis.